Assembly language: Current usage

 Assembly language is still taught in most computer science and electronic engineering programs.
 Although few programmers today regularly work with assembly language as a tool, the underlying concepts remain important.
 Such fundamental topics as binary arithmetic, memory allocation, stack processing, character set encoding, interrupt processing, and compiler design would be hard to study in detail without a grasp of how a computer operates at the hardware level.
-Since a computer's behavior is fundamentally defined by its instruction set, the logical way to learn such concepts is to study an assembly language.
+Since a computer's behaviour is fundamentally defined by its instruction set, the logical way to learn such concepts is to study an assembly language.
 Most modern computers have similar instruction sets.
-Therefore, studying a single assembly language is sufficient to learn: I) the basic concepts; II) to recognize situations where the use of assembly language might be appropriate; and III) to see how efficient executable code can be created from high-level languages.
+Therefore, studying a single assembly language is sufficient to learn the basic concepts, recognize situations where the use of assembly language might be appropriate, and to see how efficient executable code can be created from high-level languages.